 - Don't Miss: How to Use Private Encrypted Messaging Over Tor

 If cat returns an onion address, your IRC server is now available over Tor!

-In order to test connecting to my server, I used an IRC client I already had installed, HexChat.
-It's also available in most Linux repositories, and on Debian-based systems, can be installed with apt as seen below.
+To test connecting to my server, I used an IRC client I already had installed, HexChat.
+It's also available in most Linux repositories, and on Debian-based systems, and it can be installed with apt as seen below.